Jahme/CECS444_Compiler/parser/README.md

-Source, Tables, and Log Files for the parser are found in this folder.\
+Sources and relevant program files for the parser are found in this folder.\
-The requested sets and tables are found in the /sets_tables/ folder.
+The requested sets and tables are found in the /sets_tables/ folder.\
+Images and documentation relevant to the logs of the parser are found in the /logs/ folder.

 Notes on each file:
 - parse.py: Main class for the parser.
 Called from main wrapper found in top directory.